-\paragraph{Future work} In our approach, we only augment distributed ADMM by learning components that predict the hyperparameters.
-However, it is also conceivable to replace some of the steps completely.
-For example, the update of the $x$-variable requires solving a -- possibly time-consuming -- optimization problem.
-While it is tempting to replace this with the output of a neural network, it is significantly more challenging to ensure convergence for such inexact methods.
-Nevertheless, it has been successfully demonstrated for other optimization schemes~\citep{banert2024accelerated}.
-Further, the exchange of messages involving all iterates can be computationally expensive.
-Accordingly, the framework can be extended to only communicate compressed information about the iterates without losing convergence \citep{chen2025greedy}.\looseness=-1
+\paragraph{Limitations} ADMM has robust guarantees but is known to suffer from slow convergence when approaching the optimum.
+Since we intentionally stay within the ADMM framework, we cannot expect to overcome this inherent weakness.
+We only train the network to perform well within a fixed number of iterations $K$ across all instances.
+This does not necessarily translate into improved performance on every individual instance, or faster global convergence beyond the $K$ iterations, which is a general limitation of unrolling \citep{arisaka2023principled}.
+We observe this in our experiments, where the combined method leads to a larger error than the baselines when increasing the iterations significantly.
+However, practical applications typically have a computational budget, making unrolling a useful technique for real-world problems.\looseness=-1 \paragraph{Future work} We only augment ADMM by learning to predict the hyperparameters.
+However, it is also possible to replace some of the ADMM steps completely.
+For example, the update of the $x$-variable requires solving a potentially time-consuming optimization problem \citep{li2023learning}.
+While it is tempting to replace this with the output of a neural network directly, ensuring convergence for such inexact methods is significantly more challenging \citep{banert2024accelerated}.
+Additionally, the exchange of messages involving all iterates can be limited by the network bandwidth.
+ADMM can be extended to only communicate compressed information without losing convergence \citep{chen2025greedy}.\looseness=-1

-Further, in our paper we focus on the decentralized distributed ADMM version presented by \citet{makh2017admm} while many other formulations of distributed ADMM exist that can leverage GNNs.
-In particular GNNs with a global node can be directly mapped to distributed ADMM versions with a centralized communication hub that is connected to all nodes in the graph opening up for many more synergies between distributed optimization and graph neural networks in the future.\looseness=-1
+We focus on decentralized distributed ADMM \citep{makh2017admm} while many other formulations of distributed ADMM exist that can leverage graph neural networks.
+In particular, distributed ADMM with a centralized communication hub can be mapped to message-passing with a global node, opening up many more synergies between distributed optimization and GNNs.\looseness=-1